ajgallego/Clustering-based-k-Nearest-Neighbor/README.md

 }
 ```

-The following sections include the instructions for reproducing the experiments, basically consisting of the following steps: prepare the datasets, train a neural network, export the neural codes, and finally use the proposed ckNN algorithm.
+Below we include instructions for reproducing the experiments.
+Basically, they consist in the following steps: preparing data,
+training a neural network, exporting the neural codes, and finally
+using the proposed ckNN+ algorithm.

 ## Datasets